Glamour Photography Takes Practice

 Today’s Post by Joe Farace

-When I take a camera on my more-or-less daily walk, even when shooting the oft-photographed O’Brien Park gazebo or Bingham Lake near my home, I almost always learn something about the camera that I think will result in better pictures—next time
+When I take a camera on a admittedly these days, occasional PhotoWalk, even when shooting the oft-photographed O’Brien Park gazebo or Bingham Lake near my home, I almost always learn something about the camera that will result in my making better pictures the next time I venture forth.

 If there’s any secret to my suggestion about practicing your craft is that you shouldn’t worry about producing masterpieces every time you go out with your camera in hand.
 You can use that camera as a sketchpad to explore possibilities and don’t be afraid of making mistakes.
 Sometimes these “sketches” will be successful, sometimes not, but you will learn something from an analysis of these photographs.
 As Yoda once told Luke “There is no try, just do.”

-How I made this shot: I photographed Tasha, an aspiring model, several years ago in my former home.
-One of my favorite places to shoot portraits there was in the living room that had tall, narrow windows and produced interesting available light, that was always different depending on the time of day and time of year.
-Camera used was a Canon EOS 50D and the EF 28-105mm f/3.5-4.5 II USM lens (at 53mm) that I stupidly sold.
-It been discontinued by the manufacturer but you can pick up copies of this lens from many sources, including Amazon.
+How I made this Portrait: I photographed Tasha, an aspiring model, several years ago in my former home.
+One of the places where I liked to shoot portraits in the house was in the living room that had tall, narrow windows and produced interesting light that was different depending on the time of day and time of year.
+For this portrait, the camera used was a Canon EOS D60 and an EF 28-105mm f/3.5-4.5 II USM lens (at 53mm.)
 The camera’s pop-up flash was used to provide some fill.
-Exposure was 1/60 sec at f/4.5 and ISO 400.
+The exposure was 1/60 sec at f/4.5 and ISO 400 with a plus one-third stop exposure compensation.

-Tip: When shooting glamour portraits indoors, you should look for locations where the best light is found.
-While this may seem obvious, it seems to me that many available light portraits are made in locations where the photographer or their subject randomly decide to make it without considering what the lighting is or even what the background looks like.
+Tip: When shooting glamour portraits indoors, you should look for locations where the best light can be found.
+While this seems obvious, it seems that many available light portraits are made in locations where the photographer or their subject randomly decide to make it without considering what the lighting is or even what the background looks like.

-You may have a similar location in your home and never thought that such a likely or unlikely location would be a great place to make a portrait.
-Think about it now.
+You may have a location in your home like the one I used to make this portrait and never thought that such a likely or unlikely location would be a great place to make a portrait.
+Take a look around!